 Spring Housestaff Retreat: The Spring all-day, all-housestaff retreat is also held off the hospital premises.
 This retreat is typically used as a forum for reflecting on the year, discussing new topics in pediatrics, and brainstorming ways to improve the residency experience.
 In recent years, residents have explored and debated cases of medical ethical dilemmas and hosted leaders in health policy to learn about the changing health care landscape in Massachusetts and the United States.
 Each of the Fall and Spring retreats is capped off by a House Staff Association-sponsored Happy Hour.

 Rising Junior Orientation: This retreat is an opportunity for interns to enjoy time with classmates before graduating into the PL-2 year.
 It takes place in the spring and focuses on discussions about new experiences to expect in the junior year, including increased autonomy, higher patient acuity, and intern and medical student supervising.

 Rising Senior Orientation: This is a springtime junior-only retreat focused on building skills essential to the role of the senior resident.
-Usual topics include: leadership and communication skills, principles of medical education and “resident-as-teacher” skills, tips on licensure and career planning, and recertification in NRP and PALS.
+Usual topics include: leadership and communication skills, principles of medical education and “resident-as-teacher” skills, tips on licensure and career planning.
 Both the Rising Junior and Rising Senior orientations end with Happy Hour and time to socialize as an entire resident class.